Zooskopoly

 Some of the Chance and Community Chest cards are inside jokes for Zoosk employees.

-Here's the board and all the trimmings from Board Games Makers.
+Here's the board and all the trimmings.

 3D Printing the Tokens

 Overall, the quality was good, so I ordered the rest of the tokens.
 Quite a splurge, but they turned out well.
+(And note that I redesigned the teddy bear.
+Mine is way cuter.)

 Mission Complete